New standards in comfort

 At TenCate Protective Fabrics, we’re committed to bridging the gap between comfort and protection for the fire brigades we serve.
 Experience has taught us that we develop the most innovative protective fabrics when we take your needs as our starting point.
 That’s why relevance for end users is always the main driver of our innovation, combined with our many years of industry expertise.

 Curious which concrete steps you can take to provide your brigade with more comfortable PPE garments?
-Don’t hesitate to make an appointment with one of our Emergency Response experts; they’re happy to help you select the best solution for your firefighters.
+Don’t hesitate to make an appointment with one of our Fire Service experts; they’re happy to help you select the best solution for your firefighters.